 - -Idaho Falls Regional Airport in Idaho Falls, ID

-If all those choices are too pricy, many people opt to fly into Salt Lake City International airport due to easier and cheaper flight options.
+If all those choices are too pricy, many people opt to fly to Salt Lake City International airport due to easier and cheaper flight options.
 The drive from Salt Lake City is about five hours to the West Yellowstone entrance.

-No matter where you fly into, you will have to rent a car since there is no shuttle service within the park.
+No matter where you fly, you will have to rent a car since there is no shuttle service within the park.
 You can check Rentalcars.com to see current car rental prices.
 Rentalcar.com is an aggregator that compares rental prices from different providers.

 Entrance Fees to Yellowstone

 Entrance fees are per vehicle and are $35.
 The pass is good for seven days from the date of purchase.
 You can save some time by purchasing your vehicle pass before you arrive.

 If you plan to visit Grand Teton National Park during your Yellowstone trip and any other National Parks or federal lands in the same year you visit Yellowstone park, you might want to consider buying an America the Beautiful Pass.
 Good for one year, the pass gives you entrance to every National Park and more than 2000 federal recreation sites.
 A fantastic choice that can save a lot of money if you have additional National Park travel plans.
 You can learn more and buy the annual pass HERE.

 Useful Resources and Tips for Planning a Trip to Yellowstone